Azure Active Directory: Creation of new tenant and user

 This will open up a new blade, where we will continue with the default selection of Azure Active Directory.

-If all goes well, the tenant would be successfully created and you may now verify the same by clicking on the directory list icon on the top right navbar of azure portal as shown below.
-You’ll find your new tenant listed there amongst the other tenants you might be already part of.
+If all goes well, the tenant would be successfully created and you may now verify the same by clicking on the directory list icon on the top right navbar of the azure portal as shown below.
+You'll find your new tenant listed there amongst the other tenants you might be already part of.

-If you click on this tenant, the portal will load this Active directory instance and in the overview section you’ll be able to find all the details that were provided as part of the tenant creation workflow.
+If you click on this tenant, the portal will load this Active directory instance and in the overview section, you'll be able to find all the details that were provided as part of the tenant creation workflow.

 Create a new user in the Azure AD tenant

 Click on the Users menu option in the left sidebar.
 This will open up the Users pane, which will display the current list of users part of this tenant and will provide various options to add new users, also to invite users from other Azure AD tenants.
 Click on the New user option at the top.